alerta/angular-alerta-webui/README.md

-Alerta Web UI 6.0
+Alerta Web UI 6.0 (DEPRECATED)
 =================

-Version 6.0 of the Alerta dashboard is an [AngularJS](http://angularjs.org/) web app that uses client-side templating.
+Version 6.0 of the Alerta dashboard is an [AngularJS](http://angularjs.org/) web app that uses client-side templating **is no longer supported and has now been archived**.

+The latest version of the web UI can be found at https://github.com/alerta/alerta-webui

 ![dashboard](/docs/images/alerta-webui-v3.png?raw=true&v=1)